 Another helpful strategy is to limit engagement.
 Don't reward dramatic behavior with attention.
 Stay kind, but don't fuel the fire.
 Prioritize your schedule by carving out uninterrupted time for deep work, and be mindful of who and what you allow in that space.

-If you're ready to explore how powerful your focus can be, check out The Power of Focus: A Self-Help Guided Journal to Clarify Your Vision and Create the Life You Deserve.
-Inside, you'll find practical exercises to help you get clear on what truly matters, align your daily choices with your long-term vision, and start living the life you want to create—on purpose.
+If you're ready to explore how powerful your focus can be in shaping your future, check out The Power of Focus: A Self-Help Guided Journal to Clarify Your Vision and Create the Life You Deserve.
+Inside, you’ll find practical exercises to help you get clear on what truly matters, align your daily choices with your long-term goals, and start living with intention—on purpose and by design.

 Mindfulness practices can also help.
 Whether deep breathing, meditation, or a quiet walk, mindfulness resets your nervous system after emotionally intense encounters.